 Similarly in algorithms, identifying and managing false positives and false negatives are critical.
 In the case of a loan decision, a credit false negative (a loan predicted to be low risk but is actually high risk) could lead to an unexpected loan default.
 People underwriters specializing in credit evaluation can review high-risk or exception-based loans, leaving the machine to handle the lower risk and more straightforward decisions.
 In my experience, this general approach has been around for decades.
 The difference now is the table stakes are much higher!

 In today’s banking world, significant resources are needed to manage data and documents.
 This is traditionally managed at each bank or within bank divisions and product groups.
-Think of older but still very relevant technologies like SQL Server and SFTP (Secure File Transfer Protocols) to house and move data and documents.
+Think of older but still very relevant technologies like SQL (Structured Query Language) and SFTP (Secure File Transfer Protocols) to house and move data and documents.
+Also, the use of APIs (Application Programming Interface) is quickly becoming the data communication standard.
 As the process of reading, interpreting, and legally executing documents or related agreements becomes more automated, so will the need for better data and document management across organizations.
 This is the promise of Blockchain or Distributed Ledger Technology (DLT).
 While DLT “v1.0” got off to a touchy start with the Bitcoin use case, development to “close the gaps” is moving forward at a rapid pace.

 Marlon Muller, founder and CEO of ACEx, a Blockchain and DLT enterprise solutions company, says: “The latest generation of our DLT capability literally closes the gap on past generation security issues.
 It’s just a matter of time before this technology becomes a core banking capability.”

 Explainer: Machines need to have a voice: Executives and Regulators.